vanus-labs/docs/content/vanus-connect/template-guides/github-starred-feishu.md

 ## Result Display

-- When someone stars your open-source GitHub repo, you will receive a real-time GitHub Star Notify in Feishu.
+- When someone stars your open-source GitHub repo, you will receive a real-time GitHub Star Notification in Feishu.

 ![feishu-notify](./imgs/feishu-notify.png)